 Try placing an upside-down carpet runner near the area where your plants are.
 The rubbery surface of the runner feels uncomfortable under their paws so they may lose interest in your plants.

-Cat scat mats like those from Ley’s can not only prevent cats or critters from digging in your outdoor garden but your planted pots as well.
-The mats feel uncomfortable when your cat steps on them but it will not hurt them.
+Cat scat mats like those from Ley’s prevent cats or critters from digging in not only your outdoor garden but also your planted pots.
+The mats feel uncomfortable when your cat steps on them, but it will not hurt them.

 The texture and sound of crumpled-up aluminum foil is also a great deterrent.
-Try placing aluminum fo8il on top of the soil in your potted plants.
+Try placing aluminum foil on top of the soil in your potted plants.

 Are All Houseplants Safe for Cats to Eat on Occasion?

 Many houseplants can be toxic if ingested.
 It’s important to familiarize yourself with these potentially life-threatening plants so you can keep them out of your home.

 The most dangerous indoor plants for households with cats are:

 Plants and cats can live together in harmony, but it will take some effort, patience, and forethought from you.
 Never punish your cat with force or spritz them with a water bottle to keep them away from your plants.
 Doing so will only harm the bond that you’ve created with your pet.

 - 8 Reasons Why Your Cat Is Scratching at the Window (Cat Behavior Explained)